unitedfantasytoolkit/classicfantasycompendium/README.md

 The trademark and Old-School Essentials logo are used with permission of Necrotic Gnome, under license.

 ## Contributions
-Feel free to push your updated packs files and do a merge request on the `contrib` branch
+Feel free to push your updated packs files and do a merge request on the `contrib` branch.
+Please issue a [ticket](https://gitlab.com/mesfoliesludiques/foundryvtt-ose-content/-/boards) if you spot an error.